Insights

 3. Striking-pedigree gap was not represented

 Our ensemble had no explicit way to encode the gap in striking pedigree between two fighters when the matchup itself favors striking exchanges.
-It had a matchup-type classifier that correctly identified this as a striking fight.
-It had Elo.
-It did not have a feature that said: when one fighter is a former champion with deep striking pedigree and the other is a younger fighter who closes distance willingly, the older fighter’s probability of finishing inside the distance should rise sharply.
+The matchup type was correctly identified as a striking fight.
+Opponent quality was represented.
+What was missing was the feature that said: when one fighter is a former champion with deep striking pedigree and the other is a younger fighter who closes distance willingly, the older fighter’s probability of finishing inside the distance should rise sharply.

 That representation did not exist.
 The ensemble had no way to encode the thing the eye saw.